-There are two main factors that will determine your plant medicine journey: the set and the setting.
+Two main factors will determine your plant medicine journey: the set and the setting.

-To make sure that you have the best set and setting for your journey follow these 5 steps to prepare for your plant medicine journey in a conscious, safe and responsible way.
+To ensure that you have the best set and setting for your journey, follow these five steps to prepare for your plant medicine journey in a conscious, safe, and responsible way.

 1. Why? – Intention setting

-Good and bad is always relative but for simplicity’s sake let me give you an idea of what some good/bad answers would be.
+Good and bad are always relative, but for simplicity’s sake, let me give you some possible good/bad answers.

-Some good answers would be: for healing emotional pain or disease, awakening to my true nature, or to heal my relationships.
+Some good answers would be for healing emotional pain or disease, awakening to my true nature, or healing my relationships.

-There is a lot to say about how to set an intention and most people are not fully clear on what exactly they are looking for and why.
+There is a lot to say about how to set intentions, and most people are not fully clear on what exactly they are looking for and why.

-The best thing you can do is to work with a psychedelic preparation/integration therapist who can guide you and assist you to prepare for your journey and set clear and powerful intentions.
+The best thing you can do is to work with a psychedelic preparation/integration therapist who can guide you and assist you in preparing for your journey and setting clear and powerful intentions.

-Remember that you get what you ask for, even if it’s not in the way you imagined it.
+Remember that you get what you ask for, even if it’s not quite in the way you initially imagined it.

-Your intentions are powerful tools that will shape your experience in a profound way.
-Having clear intentions also will aid you in your integration process and will support your understanding of what is happening in your process and why.
+Your intentions are powerful tools that will profoundly shape your experience.
+Clear intentions will also aid you in your integration process and support your understanding of what is happening in your process and why.